bpbratton/special-couscous/README.md

 ---- Moving to a python based hook because I can read python much better than ruby.
 ---- Huzzah, a response from the server was received!
 It didn't do anything to the trello board, but at least I have something to work with now.

+--- Switching to python seems to be much more understandable.
+With this commit, I'm trying to open a new card.